Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 Your comforter is effectively acting as an overnight regulator of heat and moisture.
 When that balance fails, night sweating follows.

-Even in a cool bedroom, the space under the comforter can become a sealed bubble.
+Dense fills are built to insulate, not ventilate.
+They restrict airflow and block vapor movement.
+Even in a cool bedroom, the space under the comforter can become a sealed pocket of humid air.

 Humidity — not heat — is the real trigger